arogozine/LinqToTypeScript/README.md

 For fun and to gain understanding of TypeScript and Node Package Manager.

 **Q**
+What's needed to target ES2016?

+**A**
+This libraries uses async iteration.
+You will need the `Symbol.asyncIterator` polyfill.
+Libraries such as core js have this.

+**Q**
 Can this run in an ES5 browser like Internet Explorer.

 **A**